 - Device Configuration Tool (DCT)

-Perform basic port maintenance tasks on network switches.
+Perform basic port maintenance tasks on network switches for campus buildings connected to the NEW core network.

 Locate devices on the network and where they are connected using MAC or IP address.
 Search by device vendor, switch, IP address, MAC address, or generate a report of used and unused IP addresses in a subnet.